amgud/git-palette/README.md

-# Git Commands Extension for VS Code
+# Git Commands Toolkit for VS Code

-This extension provides quick access to common Git commands directly from VS Code.
+This extension provides quick access to common Git commands directly from VS Code with a convenient keyboard shortcut.

 ## Features

-- Access Git commands directly from VS Code
+- Access Git commands directly from VS Code with a single keyboard shortcut
 - Execute Git commands with a user-friendly interface
 - Available commands:
   - Git Add - Add file contents to the index